RonaldJerez/vue-input-facade/docs/directive.md

 ### Accessing the unmasked value

 You have access to the unmasked value via the input event.
 The `unmaskedValue` property can be found as part of the `target` property of the input event.

+> Note: Some 3rd party components may not pass the `event` parameter when emitting input, such is the case with vuetify's v-text-input.
+In this case you can listen to the native event so you can still access the unmasked value.  ex: `v-on:input.native="handler"`.

 ```js
 let event = ''